agidincom/en/rules/terms_of_use/home.md

 (c) **U.S. Federal Agency Entities**.
 The Services were developed solely at private expense and are commercial computer software and related documentation within the meaning of the applicable U.S. Federal Acquisition Regulation and agency supplements thereto.

 (d) **Copyright Complaints**.
-If you believe that your intellectual property rights have been infringed, please send notice to the address below or fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeSq2JNu9g8skmUCXh9968brvVftNa2lNInG_KyNJlBPEuZJw/viewform).
+If you believe that your intellectual property rights have been infringed, please send notice to hi@agidin.com.
 We may delete or disable content alleged to be infringing and may terminate accounts of repeat infringers.

 Written claims concerning copyright infringement must include the following information: